Gear4music (Holdings) plc

 Mental Health

-In FY22 we will double the number of certified Mental Health First Aiders we have across the business to over 20.
-This will provide Managers across all our UK sites with additional tools, resources and knowledge to support their people better.
+We have 30 certified Mental Health First Aiders across our business.
+This provides Managers across all our sites with tools, resources, and knowledge to support their people better.

 Our Employee Assistance Programme remains a highly utilised support tool, providing all employees with access to online resources, 24/7 helpline and counselling services.
 We continue to support our employee’s wellbeing with our Mental Health and Wellbeing Policy in place.